Digital Transformation Exemplar

 At 400 years old the Registers of Scotland is the world’s oldest public land register, but today act as a beacon of excellence in harnessing technology modernization towards this goal, for all of Scotland’s public sector to follow.

-This greater depth of technical skills enables more proactive innovation and development of new digital services, such as ScotLIS, a “one stop shop digital database for land and information services”.
+They have embraced Agile development practices, and this greater depth of technical skills enables more proactive innovation and development of new digital services, such as ScotLIS, a “one stop shop digital database for land and information services”.

 This is an online land and information system that will ultimately allow citizens, communities, professionals and business users to find out comprehensive information about any piece of land or property in Scotland with a single enquiry.
-Their Youtube channel provides this introduction, and a walk through of the service for business users, as well as an equivalent for the ‘Digital Discharge Service’.

 This is a first key, notable point about RoS, their online engagement and ‘brand’ imagery and resources are very high quality.
 They also have in place the basics of online engagement tools, such as Facebook, Linkedin and Twitter accounts, as well as a well stocked, nicely produced Youtube library.

 Firstly this means a very informative interface for their public and customers.
 RoS has a range of customers including solicitors, estate agents, construction companies, central government and local authorities among others, whose requirements provide the focus of their award winning Digital Transformation program.